tinyproxy/tinyproxy/.github/ISSUE_TEMPLATE/new-issue--bug-report--question.md

 # IMPORTANT NOTICE

 Before filing an issue here PLEASE keep in mind that **tinyproxy 1.10.0 and older are no longer supported**.
-Do not report issues with 1.10.0 or older, try out 1.11 first and see whether the issue is already fixed.
+Do not report issues with 1.10.0 or older, first try latest release 1.11.0, or even better, git master, and see whether the issue is already fixed.

 ## Tinyproxy version
 State the tinyproxy version you're using; whether git master or 1.11.0 stable.